 - The loss of \$113,574 in FY 2011/12 was due to severance packages paid to outgoing directors and staff due to the withdrawal of marketing from BCCIE's mandate, and the commensurate cut to funding (the marketing team was eliminated); - Accumulated surplus represents the combined total of BCCIE's term deposit and any operational profit or loss.
-This accumulated surplus is held as contingency for staff severance packages, lease penalty payments, and other operations costs and liabilities that would have to be incurred in the event of significant cuts to funding or a wind-down; - EQA revenue must be recognized when received as per PSAS, and; - The expense for NAFSA was higher in FY 2011/12 due to the fact that NAFSA was held in Vancouver, and BCCIE hosted a Leadership Council meeting and a BCCIE awards dinner (in lieu of offering Summer Seminar) during NAFSA.
+This accumulated surplus is held as contingency for staff severance packages, lease penalty payments, and other operations costs and liabilities that would have to be incurred in the event of significant cuts to funding or a wind-down; - In FY 2011/12, EQA revenue was recognized when received as per PSAS.
+In FY 2012/13, in accordance with the Restricted Contributions Regulation, BCCIE accounted for restricted contributions received as deferred contributions and recognized them as revenue when the related expenditures occurred.
+The Annual Surplus at the beginning of FY 2012/13 was restated to reflect the retroactive adoption of accounting for externally restricted contributions as deferred revenue and this resulted in a difference of \$61,500; - The expense for NAFSA was higher in FY 2011/12 due to the fact that NAFSA was held in Vancouver, and BCCIE hosted a Leadership Council meeting and a BCCIE awards dinner (in lieu of offering Summer Seminar) during NAFSA; and - Board Meeting includes BCCIE Board Strategic Planning Retreat (design, development and facilitation).
+The strategic planning session was a new activity for the Board.